alkampfergit/personal-blog/codewrecks/content/post/old/2011/02/filtering-in-mvvm-architecture.md

 .Count().Should().Be.EqualTo(1);
 {{< / highlight >}}

-Iâ€™ve added two SingleAnalysisLink to the VM, then change the status of only one of them to Match, set a filter to show only item with status == Match and assert that the count of items of the view is Equal To 1.
+I've added two SingleAnalysisLink to the VM, then change the status of only one of them to Match, set a filter to show only item with status == Match and assert that the count of items of the view is Equal To 1.

 alk.